sammymaye/C10-team-Shire/README.md

 2. `diabetes_instruct_temp_v44.csv`: Contextual instruction-following pairs.
 3. `ada_diabetes_5000_instruction.csv`: Standardized guidelines aligned with American Diabetes Association standards.

-`ada_diabetes_5000_instruction.csv' is a large file and is not included in this repository. this file can be accessed at https://drive.google.com/file/d/1Y-YyH_8A7p1T_GIdk_TqZD6wXdFuvc9y/view?usp=drive_link
+`ada_diabetes_5000_instruction.csv' is a large file and is not included in this repository.
+This file can be accessed at https://drive.google.com/file/d/1Y-YyH_8A7p1T_GIdk_TqZD6wXdFuvc9y/view?usp=drive_link

 ## Preprocessing & Formatting